learninginvision/SPUDRFs/README.md

 ### **Head Pose Estimation on BIWI Dataset**

 For visualization, we plot the leaf node distribution of SP-DRFs and SPUDRFs in gradual learning process.
-For SP-DRFs, the Gaussian means of leaf nodes are concentrated in a small range, incurring seriously biased solutions.
-For SPUDRFs, the Gaussian means of leaf nodes distribute widely, leading to much better MAE performance.
+The means of leaf nodes of SP-DRFs gather in a small range, incurring seriously biased solutions, while that of SPUDRFs distribute widely, leading to much better MAE performance.
 <div align=center>
 <img src="./pic/Uncertainty_efficacy.jpg" width="800">
 </div>